Updated: January 9, 2023 - 3 min read

-The Product Management burger is not only tasty fun, but it’s also a handy way to memorize some of the key attributes that make for a successful Product team.
+The Product Management burger is not only tasty fun but also a handy way to memorize some of the key attributes that make for a successful Product team.
 Plus, it’s a great way to feed your hunger for knowledge (oh, yep, we went there) about all things Product.

 From the bun to the condiments, the burger represents everything that comes together in the symphony of flavor, crunch, and zest that is Product Management at its best (oh dear, we’re rhyming now!).
 Order up!

 Powered by a viral post by the incredible Ramneet Lall, the Product Patty AKA Product Burger has fed intense online debate about what ingredients would truly represent the best that Product Management can cook up.
 Here are a few of our favorite community comments…

 Started from the bottom (bun)…